 If one of the switches in the group changes state to “OFF,” the firmware sets all other switches to ON.

-Warning
+⚠ Warning ⚠

 It is a software interlock, and a software bug can still activate both switches simultaneously.
-Similarly, at reset time (before firmware code runs), the relay GPIO pins may have pull-ups active, so the relay may be active before the firmware initialize them.
+Similarly, at reset time (before firmware code runs), the relay GPIO pins may have pull-ups active, so the relay may be active before the firmware initializes them.

-So it is highly recommended to use hardware interlocks (like SPDT-type relays) to ensure that two GPIOs are never active simultaneously.
+So, it is highly recommended to use hardware interlocks (like SPDT-type relays) to ensure that two GPIOs are never active simultaneously.